vsoch/vsoch.github.io/_posts/2018/2018-12-20-image-definition.md

 # The ImageDefinition

 This jumps to our next question.
 We needed an entity in schema.org to define a build specification / container recipe or definition like a Dockerfile.
-This is the `ImageDefinition`.
+This is the "ImageDefinition".

 ## What is an ImageDefinition?